 On this page: Physical examination | Mammogram | Ultrasound | Breast MRI | Biopsy | Testing the tumour cells for hormone receptors and genes | Further tests | Staging breast cancer | Grading breast cancer | Prognosis | Which health professionals will I see? | Key points

-Several tests are usually used to find out if your breast change is due to breast cancer.
+Several tests are commonly used to find out if your breast change is due to cancer.

-Sometimes, the doctor will feel a lump that is not shown on a mammogram and other tests will need to be done.
+If the lump your GP could feel during the physical examination is not shown on a mammogram, other tests will need to be done.

 An ultrasound is a painless scan that uses soundwaves to create a picture of your body.
 A gel is spread on your breast and a small device called a transducer is moved over the area.
 This sends out soundwaves that echo when they meet something dense, like an organ or tumour.
 A computer creates a picture from these echoes.
 The scan takes about 15–20 minutes.

 This form of breast imaging uses a large magnet in a scanner to image breast tissue.
 Breast MRI (magnetic resonance imaging) is more sensitive than mammography or breast ultrasound.
 It is commonly used to screen women at high-risk of breast cancer, but it can also be used in women with very dense breast tissue.
 Breast MRI is becoming more widely available, however it requires special expertise to interpret the results.